 Key priorities include:

-“Family violence, sexual abuse, Indigenous wellbeing and mental health issues are among key concerns in our community currently, having a huge emotional and psychological impact that can last a lifetime if not addressed.”
+She added: “Family violence, sexual abuse, Indigenous wellbeing and mental health issues are among key concerns in our community currently, having a huge emotional and psychological impact that can last a lifetime if not addressed.

 “On behalf of the communities we serve, we want to ensure that Australians affected by these issues receive the care and services they need.”